bvalentic/BrokerAPI/readme.md

 ### General

-[] Select a brokerage (Alpaca is frontrunner)
+[x] Select a brokerage
+  [] Alpaca for stocks & ETFs
+  [] Coinbase for crypto & derivatives
+[] Scaffold out TS files
 [] Implement authenticated connection to broker
-[] Abstract broker layer so the underlying provider can be swapped with minimal changes [] Handle API rate limiting, retries, and connection failure recovery
+[] ~~Abstract broker layer so the underlying provider can be swapped with minimal changes~~ [] Fetch account information
+[] Handle basic API rate limiting, retries, and connection failure recovery

 ### Environment and CI/CD